rnwolf/ccpm-chatgpt5/README.md

 This phased approach will allow us to systematically debug the code, build a solid and testable foundation, and then implement the full set of CCPM features.

-### Phase 3 Enhancements
+### Phase 3 implement the full set of CCPM features

-add multi-unit resource capacity,
+add multi-unit resource capacity

-add visualization / Gantt export.
+add visualization / Gantt export

-add multi-capacity resource support, or
+add multi-capacity resource support